MaximusMuir/VP-DuckyScript/README.md

 ------------
 💻  Contributing
 ------------
 - Contributions are welcome!
-If you have ideas for improvements or find any bugs, please contact me on Discord (https://discord.gg/XCSjNZn2) or submit a pull request.
+If you have ideas for improvements or find any bugs, please contact me on Discord (MaximusMuir) or submit a pull request.

 ---------------
 💡  Acknowledgments